mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/api-abi-versioning.md

 # find_package(bsoncxx CONFIG REQUIRED PATHS "$INSTALLDIR")
 ```

-**NOTE:** The C Driver is a required dependency of CXX Driver.
+**NOTE:** The C Driver is a required dependency for the CXX Driver.
 The CMake package config files for the C Driver may also need to be imported using the same (or similar) approach to satisfy this dependency.

 Although the CXX Driver also provides pkg-config files, users are strongly encouraged to use CMake package config files instead.